Frequently Asked Questions

 Can we use our family minister for the chapel service and at the grave site?

-Yes.
-However, your family minister must keep the service within the scheduled time frame to avoid delaying the next scheduled service.
+You may use your family minister for the committal service however, the service must be conducted within the scheduled time frame to avoid delaying the next scheduled service.
 If a long service is anticipated, it should be conducted in the family church or at the funeral home.
-Services should not exceed 20 minutes at the chapel.
-The cemetery staff can refer you to available clergy if needed.
+Services should not exceed 20 minutes at the chapel or committal service shelter.
+The cemetery staff does not make arrangements for clergy and we don't allow grave site services.

 If I am cremated, what military honors are provided?